Superior vena cava obstruction

 Multiple enlarged mediastinal lymph nodes with obstruction of almost all of the SVC lumen with blockage of the cavo-atrial junction and subsequent development of a collateral pathway including the azygous venous system, internal mammary vein, lateral thoracic veins and paravertebral venous plexus.
 Findings suggest a stage 3 SVC obstruction.
 Also there is a right pulmonary mass.

-A wide variety of condition can cause superior vena cava obstruction including thrombosis, external compression, and tumour invasion.
+A wide variety of condition can cause superior vena cava obstruction including thrombosis, external compression, and tumor invasion.
 The development of a collateral pathway is necessary to maintain venous flow.
 Stanford’s classification describes the relationship between the degree of SVC obstruction and the subsequent collateral flow:

 - type I: partial SVC obstruction up to 90%, the blood drains via the right superior intercostal and left accessory hemizygous veins into the azygos and hemizygous systems where it flows antegrade into the right atrium.